redhat-openstack/website/source/uncategorized/securing-services-foreman.html.md

 ### Provisioning

-Automatic provisioning of Foreman is not currently supported.
+The automatic provisioning capabilities of Foreman is not currently supported.
 Some manual work is needed on the hosts prior to applying the node configuration.
 It will work, in that your hosts will be created, but the resulting services will not be running due to missing certificates.

 ## Foreman server Installation

-The Foreman installation is largely the same.
-FQDNs need to be provided to the installer in order SSL to work.
+The Foreman installation is largely the same as a non-SSL installation with the exception that FQDNs need to be provided to the installer in order SSL to work.

 As an example, with 3 machines: a foreman server, a controller node and a compute node.
 The controller and compute nodes at least have two separate networks, private and public.
 The bin/seeds.rb might look like: